askomics/flaskomics/docs/tutorial.md

 ### Use FALDO ontology to query on the position of elements on the genome.

-The [FALDO](https://bioportal.bioontology.org/ontologies/FALDO) ontology describe sequence feature positions and regions.
-AskOmics use FALDO ontology to represent entity positions.
-GFF are using FALDO, as well as TSV entities with chromosome, strand, start and end.
+The [FALDO](https://bioportal.bioontology.org/ontologies/FALDO) ontology describe sequence features's positions and regions.
+AskOmics use the FALDO ontology to represent entity positions.
+All entities extracted from GFF and BED files use this ontology, in addition to any entity extracted from a CSV/TSV file with a reference, strand, start and end columns.

-The FALDO ontology are used in AskOmics to perform special queries between 2 FALDO entities.
+The FALDO ontology is used in AskOmics to perform special queries between 2 FALDO entities.
 These queries are:

-- Entity included in another entity
+- Entity is included in another entity
-- Entity overlapping another one
+- Entity is overlapping another entity

 On the query builder interface, FALDO entities are represented with a green circle and FALDO relations have a green arrow.